Think a Horizontal Root Fracture Is Tough to Treat?

 Since follow up is key with these patients, I brought her back at 6 months.
 Here’s her post-op radiograph.

 You can see that the periapical radiolucencies are getting smaller and she is completely asymptomatic.
 Remember, don’t expect lesions of this size to ever disappear overnight.
 Bone is slow and lesions like these take lots of time to regenerate back in with bone.
 I plan on seeing this patient again in another 6 months to see how she continues to improve.

 So, tell me how would you treatment plan this case — would you try to save the teeth?
 Well, I hope so and I hope my blogs continue to give you insight on how to save TONS of teeth!
 (Not subscribed to receive my blog posts every Friday?
 Click here.)

 - Horizontal root fractures usually do not need to be treated, but when they do, try to treat only the coronal fragment.

 - Prognosis for horizontal root fractures goes as follows: apical > midroot > coronal

 - Don’t forget to give your bone time to heal and follow up your patients.
-I plan on watching this lady for the next few years to make sure she gets her bone back.
+I plan on watching this patient for the next few years to make sure she gets her bone back.